 The name Anrich3D comes from enriched, as we want to enrich lives through 3D printed personalized nutrition!

-Anrich3D is currently Incubated in the Space-F incubator in Bangkok Thailand.
+Anrich3D completed the Space-F incubation program in Bangkok Thailand.

 Introduction to Food 3D Printing with Anrich3D